Last Update: Reissued with updates to health information.

 - Follow the Department of State on Facebook and Twitter.

-- Review the Crime and Safety Report for El Salvador.
+- Review the Country Security Report for El Salvador.

 - Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

 - Visit the CDC page for the latest Travel Health Information related to your travel.